ichores-research/table_plane_extractor/README.md

 # table_plane_extractor
 Service for horizontal table plane extraction.
-Service for getting objects that are placed on the table plane.
+Services for getting objects that are placed on the table plane.

 ## Dependencies ##
 - [ROS Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu)